-SAFETY BULLETIN 02-2015 May 1, 2015 California Standard for Heat Illness
+SAFETY BULLETIN 02-2016 May 06, 2016 California Standard for Heat Illness

-Notice on California Heat Illness Regulations and Rulemaking
+Notice on California Heat Illness Regulations

-The California Office of Administrative Law approved the Occupational Safety & Health Standards Board's proposed amendments to the current heat illness regulation.
-The amended regulations go into effect on May 1, 2015.
+As a reminder, the California Office of Administrative Law approved the Occupational Safety & Health Standards Board's amendments to the heat illness regulation.
+The amended California regulations went into effect on May 1, 2015.

-The changes effect potable water, shade requirements, preventative cool-down, high heat procedures and emergency preparedness.
-Employers should promptly update their heat illness prevention plans and train their employees for compliance with the new regulations.
+The 2015 changes effect potable water, shade requirements, preventative cool-down, high heat procedures and emergency preparedness.
+Employers should ensure that they have updated their heat illness prevention plans and train their employees for compliance with the 2015 regulations.